I’ve been gathering a list of the must-have boat accessories for a few months now.

 It’s essential to get an anchor that fits your boat and the area where you anchor it.

-If you need a general-purpose fluke anchor, this boat anchor (Amazon Link Ad) is an excellent option.
+If you need a general-purpose fluke anchor, this boat anchor (ad) is an excellent option.

 18. The Dock Key